petergullberg/brewbutton/README.md

 https://gist.github.com/petergullberg/db0aada23240181b79858d20e0578cab/edit

-The brew button is based on a simple ESP32 example, where I only added one debounced PIN, and the stuff needed to program the code
+The brew button is based on a simple ESP32 example, where I only added a debounced PIN, and the stuff needed to program the nespresso machine.